 The new facility will perform three functions: bus dispatch, bus service (fuel and wash) and bus maintenance.
 Buses and bus operators servicing the Richmond, New Westminster, Burnaby and Vancouver areas will begin and complete service from this location.

 Once completed, the 7.3 hectare site located in a light-industrial area in east Richmond will support the operations and maintenance of a fleet of 300 forty-foot equivalent (FFE) buses, including up to 80 Community Shuttle buses and 150 Compressed Natural Gas (CNG) fuelled buses.
 Sixty-foot buses will also be accommodated at the centre.

 HTC features a maintenance building, service delivery building, waste water treatment building, bus washing building and fueling building.

 Bus operators will receive their daily assignments in the service delivery building and collect their buses from the parking lanes.
 Buses due for overnight fueling and washing will be collected from the buildings and returned to the parking lane, while buses due for maintenance will be parked in bays south of the maintenance building.
 Because there will be CNG buses at HTC, the building requires different design considerations, including floors with radiant heat.
 The waste water treatment plant processes oily water and waste from the facility.

 One thing that strikes you when looking at the buildings at HTC is the wood ceilings and roofs.
-Not only does the wood look great, the wood is salvaged pine beattle wood that will, along with other sustainable features, help us towards achieving a LEED Silver certification for HTC.

 The HTC lighting design has also been developed to keep as much light as possible directed to the facility and not the surrounding residential sites.